xo/ox/README.md

 Specific design considerations of the `ox` package:

-- Work with TinyGo out of the box
-- No reflection (unless TinyGo supports it)
-- No magic, sane defaults, easy overrideable defaults
-- Evolving, simple API and maintained
 - Constrained "good enough" feature set, no ambition to support every use case/scenario
+- No magic, sane defaults, overrideable defaults
 - Functional option and interface smuggling
 - Use generics, iterators and other go1.23+ features where prudent
-- Out-of-the-box command completion for bash, fish, zsh, powershell
-- **Optional** YAML/TOML support, but easy to enable/disable
+- Work with TinyGo out of the box
+- Minimal use of reflection (unless TinyGo supports it)
-- Case sensitive key names from config files
+- Case sensitive
-- Allow configuring different lookup keys for different config file types
+- Enable registration for config file loaders, types with minimal hassle
-- Allow registering additional type handlers (marhsalers/unmarshalers) with minimal hassle, compatible with standard Go interfaces/types
 - Man page generation
+- **Optional** support for common use-cases, via package dependencies

 Other command-line packages: